Sustainable businesses will be tomorrow’s winners

 Solar, wind and other renewable energy sources

+JOOL is the Group’s financial arm.
+It was founded in 2010 and offers a wide range of financial services for businesses and private individuals.
 Since 2018, JOOL has been a partner to the Climate Bonds Initiative, a non-profit organisation that certifies green bonds and promotes sustainable investments.
-Through the Climate Bonds Initiative, JOOL can more easily offer SMEs access to the green bond market, while offering investors sustainable investment opportunities with a high degree of control over how the invested capital is used.
+This form of financing allows investors to invest more transparently and in a more traceable way than was previously possible.
+The Climate Bonds Initiative means that JOOL is more readily able to offer SMEs access to the green bond market, while offering investors sustainable investment opportunities with a high degree of control over how the invested capital is deployed.